recyclarr/recyclarr/wiki/Configuration-Examples.md

 ## Scores in a quality profile should be set to zero if it wasn't listed in config

-Scenario: *"I completely rely on Trash Updater to set scores on my quality profiles.
+Scenario: *"I completely rely on Recyclarr to set scores on my quality profiles.
 I never plan to manually set scores on those profiles.
 If I alter which custom format scores get assigned to a quality profile, the old scores should be set back to 0 automatically for me."*